 The scene name should represent the main theme or main action of the scene.
 It should be something you can read and immediately know what happens in the scene.

 This may seem obvious, but in the excitement of writing a first draft, it’s easy to get carried away.
 Your characters take over.
 Your imagination explodes.
 Whatever the reason, it’s important to review each scene.

 Creating a scene name helps you determine the purpose of the scene.If you can’t name a scene, the scene may be unfocussed, not have a goal, or not be related to the plot.
 Naming a scene is the first step in knowing if there are problems in the scene.

 At this point, you may want to re-evaluate the purpose of the scene in case you’ve changed your mind from when you first wrote it.

 2. Keep track of scenes when you move them around

 Naming the scene will create an outline you can reference as you edit.
 You can scan the left panel in StoryTeller when you’re looking for a scene.

 As you work through the character, plot, and setting story elements, and then review the visual insights (whether in StoryTeller or you drew a story arc by hand, you may find you need to move scenes around.

 A list of scene names is also helpful when you’re evaluating the structure of the novel.
-You can scan the list and analyze if the scenes appear in the best order to create suspense.
+You can scan the list and analyze if the scenes appear in the best order to create tension.